octopus-sensing/octopus-sensing/docs/tutorial.rst

 For each stimulus, the device records two triggers in the file, one for the start of stimulus and one for the end of the stimulus.

-4- Utilities for designing experiments
+5- Utilities for designing experiments
 --------------------------------------
+Octopus Sensing provides some utilities using `GTK <https://athenajc.gitbooks.io/python-gtk-3-api/content/>`_ for designing a questionnaire, displaying images, and some widgets like creating a timer.
+We used all of these utilities in the **octopus-sensing/examples/full_scenario** example.
+Look at this example to find a simple scenario by displaying a fixation cross image, displaying a video clip and data recording, and then creating and showing a questionnaire after each stimulus.
+Also, go to the API section and look at the questionnaire and windows documentation to know more about utilities.

-5- Monitoring
+6- Monitoring
 --------------
 See :ref:`octopus_sensing_monitoring` to know more about monitoring and how to use it.

-6- Preprocess and visualize data offline
+7- Preprocess and visualize data offline
 ----------------------------------------

 If you used continuous `saving_mode` and want to split them into several files for processing,